+1-888-SITEOWL

 While the purpose of a kickoff meeting is to help project teams gain a better understanding of the project, it’s also a chance for attendees to establish leadership roles before getting in front of the client.

-However, all of this should be done with the project manager at the helm since she will serve as the primary point of contact between internal and external teams.
+However, this should be done with the project manager at the helm since she will serve as the primary point of contact between internal and external teams.

 Designating a project quarterback can also provide direction and guidance to your internal project kickoff.
 One study found that a lack of direction prevented meetings from boosting productivity nearly 50% of the time.

-For most integrators, field installations are painful enough without the confusion that comes from an uncoordinated team.
-By quarterbacking the meeting, the PM can ensure that each stage of the project is discussed and that any exceptions to standard operating procedures are reviewed.
-That way, when the customer comes calling, the PM will have everything she needs to quickly respond to that request.
+For most integrators, field installations are painful enough without the confusion of an uncoordinated team.
+By quarterbacking the meeting, the PM can ensure that each project stage is discussed and that any exceptions to standard operating procedures are reviewed.
+That way, when the customer calls, the PM will have everything she needs to respond to that request quickly.

 5. Get everyone involved and on the same page